qu1x/bevy_trackball/README.md

     eye distance from current cursor position or centroid of finger positions projected onto focus plane.
   * Coherent linear/angular [`TrackballVelocity`] for sliding/orbiting or free look by time-based input (e.g., pressed key).
-By default, the linear velocity is derived from angular velocity (where target and eye positions define the world radius) which in turn is defined in units of vertical field of view per seconds and hence independent of the world unit scale.
+By default, the linear velocity is deduced from the angular velocity (where target and eye positions define the world radius) which in turn is defined in units of vertical field of view per seconds and hence independent of the world unit scale.